tsutterley/pyTMD/doc/source/getting_started/Getting-Started.rst

 Definition Files
 ################

-For models not parameterized within ``pyTMD``, the parameters can be set with a model definition file.
+For models within the ``pyTMD`` database, the parameters can be set with a model definition file in JSON format.
-There are two types of definition files currently supported by ``pyTMD`` (``ascii`` and ``json``).

-The tab-delimited text format (``ascii``) consists of two separate columns (parameter names and parameter values).
-These definition files are read line by line to fill a python dictionary mapping the names with their values.
-For parameters consisting of lists, the parameter values can be separated by spaces or commas.
-For FES-type models of currents, the two lists of model files (``u`` and ``v``) should be separated in the list with a semi-colon.
+The JSON definition files follow a similar structure as the main ``pyTMD`` database, but for individual entries.

-The JSON format (``json``) directly maps the parameter names with their values stored in the appropriate data type (strings, lists, numbers, booleans, etc).
+The JSON format directly maps the parameter names with their values stored in the appropriate data type (strings, lists, numbers, booleans, etc).
 For FES-type models of currents, the two lists of model files (``u`` and ``v``) are stored in a name-value pair objects (similar to a python dictionary).
 While still human readable, the JSON format is both interoperable and more easily machine readable.